Three Taihu Lake species — whitefish, white shrimp, icefish — cooked simply, served separately on three plates.

 Taihu Lake straddles southern Jiangsu and northern Zhejiang; the Suzhou and Wuxi shores have eaten its three white species since at least the Tang dynasty, and Wuxi's Taihu specialty restaurants formalized the trio menu in the late Qing.
 The 'three whites' name fixes a culinary rule local diners enforce strictly: out-of-season versions (frozen, farmed, or substituted) are dismissed as fake.
 Legitimate season is April through June and September through October.

 All three dishes share a single rule: do as little as possible.
-Taihu's signature flavor is glycine and free amino acids that develop in the lake's plankton-rich water — these volatilize fast under heat.
+The three whites die the instant they leave the water and spoil almost as fast, so the lake taste lives only in fish cooked fresh at the shore or on the boat; heavy heat and seasoning bury it.
 Eight minutes is the steam ceiling for whitefish; the wine cure for shrimp keeps them at room temperature; the icefish-egg is pulled off heat at the moment of setting.
 Anything more aggressive (frying, braising, sauce) and the lake taste disappears.

 On the Palate